LonaBam/alx-system_engineering-deveops/0x03-shell_variables_expansions/README.md

-5-local_variables - This script lists all local variables and environment variables and functions 6-create_local_variable - This script creates a new local variable 7-create_global_variable - This script creates a global variable
+5-local_variables - This script lists all local variables and environment variables and functions 6-create_local_variable - This script creates a new local variable 7-create_global_variable - This script creates a global variable 8-true_knowledge - This script prints the result of the addition of 128 to the value stored in a variable, followed by a new line